The Canadian Economy at a Glance

 What is Canada’s GDP by industry or sector?

-The following chart shows the percentage contribution of the various goods and services sectors to the total.
-Note however that this is based on something Statistics Canada calls 2012 chained dollars, which, I understand, basically assumes that there were no relative price changes among the sectors since 2012.
+The following chart shows the percentage contribution of the various goods and services sectors to the total as of December 2024.
+Note however that this is based on something Statistics Canada calls 2017 chained dollars, which (I understand) basically assumes that there were no relative price changes among the sectors since 2017.
 I would prefer to use current dollars.
 However, for complicated reasons, Statistics Canada produces figures on GDP by industry in current dollars only on a three year lag basis.
-It’s certainly possible that the oil and gas component here would rank higher in current dollars.
+Chained dollars do a good job of measuring changes in volume or activity over time but may distort the relative contributions by segment in today’s dollars.
+This may be particularly true for commodity industries where price changes can be far different than the overall inflation level.

 Data Source: Statistics Canada